joshbegley/nyt-latest/README.md

 `The resident died from pneumonic plague, the first such death in Coconino County, Ariz., since 2007, the county said.`\
 https://nytimes.com/2025/07/12/us/pneumonic-plague-arizona-death.html

-**How to watch 2025 Wimbledon men’s final: Alcaraz, Sinner get a rematch**\
+**How to watch 2025 Wimbledon menâs final: Alcaraz, Sinner get a rematch**\
 `Carlos Alcaraz is slightly favored against Jannik Sinner in the Wimbledon final, a rematch from an epic French Open final just a month ago.`\
 https://nytimes.com/athletic/6489015/2025/07/12/wimbledon-mens-final-alcaraz-sinner-how-to-watch-odds/

-**Trump Threatens to Strip Rosie O’Donnell of U.S. Citizenship**\
+**Trump Threatens to Strip Rosie OâDonnell of U.S. Citizenship**\
-`President Trump called Ms. O’Donnell, who has feuded with him since before he became president, a “threat to humanity.”`\
+`President Trump called Ms. OâDonnell, who has feuded with him since before he became president, a âthreat to humanity.â`\
 https://nytimes.com/2025/07/12/us/politics/trump-rosie-odonnell-citizenship.html

 **ICE Set to Vastly Expand Its Reach With New Funds**\
-`After the passage of President Trump’s domestic policy law, the Department of Homeland Security is poised to hire thousands of new immigration agents and double detention space.`\
+`After the passage of President Trumpâs domestic policy law, the Department of Homeland Security is poised to hire thousands of new immigration agents and double detention space.`\
 https://nytimes.com/2025/07/12/us/politics/ice-expansion-concerns.html

 **Tour de France stage eight: Jonathan Milan takes first stage win, and increasing tension between UAE and Visma**\